 The tool supports 25+ CLI coding agents — including Claude Code, OpenAI Codex, Gemini, OpenCode, Amp, Goose, Grok, and Aider — and you bring your own subscriptions.
 There is no per-seat fee and no model markup; Orca is the orchestration layer, not another paid agent.
 A hot-swap accounts feature lets teams rotate between API keys or user accounts mid-session to manage rate limits, and the WebGL-rendered terminal with infinite splits gives you a serious operations console for monitoring fan-out runs.
 Built-in git tracking surfaces diffs per worktree, so reviewing what each agent did is a question of scrolling rather than checking out branches.

 Orca is MIT-licensed, self-hosted, and ships as a native desktop app for macOS, Windows, and Linux, with an iOS and Android companion app that lets you monitor and approve agent work from your phone.
-The repository is moving fast — close to 3,000 GitHub stars and active daily commits — and the changelog reflects weekly improvements to terminal performance, agent integrations, and the diff review workflow.
-For anyone running multiple coding agents in parallel, Orca is the most opinionated and most complete answer to the orchestration problem on the market today.
+At write time the public repository had 10K+ GitHub stars, was not archived, and showed recent maintenance, but those repository metrics are discovery and freshness signals rather than proof of fix quality, security, or production safety.
+For anyone running multiple coding agents in parallel, Orca is a strongly opinionated answer to the orchestration problem, provided teams keep human review, branch hygiene, and test discipline in the loop.